 Even though Florida experiences moderate winter temperatures, a freeze can still occur.
-All it takes is one night of exposure to wind and temperatures between 30-40 degrees, and your tender plants or shrubs can receive cold damage if not protected properly.
+All it takes is one night of exposure to wind and temperatures between 30-40 degrees, and your tender plants or shrubs can receive cold damage without winter plant protection.

-Here are some tips on what to before and after cold temperatures occur.
+Here are some tips on what to before and after cold temperatures in Florida occur.

-Covering plants and shrubs that are not cold hardy, is the best way to protect them when a freeze is predicted to happen.
+Covering plants and shrubs that are not cold hardy, is the best way to protect them when a freeze is predicted to happen in Florida.
 Use cloth, sheets, quilts, burlap, or covering you can get from local nurseries made specifically for plants.

 Plants or flowers in containers or pots can be brought inside the house or in the garage.
-If they must be left outdoors, then push them together to reduce heat loss.
-Remember when temperatures warm up seperate them as soon as possible because the leaves can be damaged if left crowded together for a long time.
+If they must be left outdoors push them together for winter plant protection, to reduce heat loss.
+You can also cover them with proper covering.
+Remember when temperatures warm up separate them as soon as possible because the leaves can be damaged if left crowded together for a long time.

-After removing protective covering check plants, and shrubs for their watering needs.
-The ground or soil in containers may still be frozen, so water the soil to thaw it out.
-This helps them receive water as quick as possible.
-Pruning should be delayed until winter is over.
+Pruning and fertilizing should be delayed until Springtime.
 When spring arrives new growth should start, and then you will know if the plant or shrub has survived the winter.
 You can see which woody stems or branches are alive or dead, by scraping off the bark with your fingernail.
 Look for green tissue and prune back dead stems to the point where the green begins, even if it means cutting them down to the base of the plant or shrub.
 You will know within 30 days if they will survive.

 If the soil drains poorly then over a period of time plants or shrubs will develop weak shallow roots, which will make them more susceptible to cold damage.
 If the soil has not been overwatered, then it is recommended to water before a freeze.
 The ground will absorb more solar radiation and will radiate heat at night.
 Applying mulch around the roots will also help protect by reducing heat loss.

-Plants and shrubs that are fertilized with the correct balance of nutrients will tolerate the coldĀ and recover quicker.
+Plants and shrubs that are fertilized in the fall with the correct balance of nutrients, will tolerate the cold and recover quicker.
 Late fertilization can cause new growth which is very susceptible to cold injury.
-Also prunning shrubs too late will result in a flush of new growth, which will hurt them when cold weather arrives.
+Also pruning shrubs too late will result in a flush of new growth, which will hurt them when cold weather arrives.

 Hi Janet,